hatchery/ELK-TICK-BASS-PACK-JPG/README.md

 - G - Grafana:
     * A dashboard visualization tool
-- G - Grafana again
+- G - Graphite
-    * The initialism was better with 2, but it's also that good
+    * An archival time-series database system to be used for historic data with fall off
 - W - Watcher
     * Elasticsearch watcher to notify you of anomalies
 - P - Prometheus